ec-builds/enterprise-homelab/projects/virtualization-lab/proxmox-host-build.md

 SMART health checks were performed on both SSDs.
 Both drives passed with no reported media or data-integrity errors.

-See [`linux-system-information.md`](../references/linux-system-information.md) for system information and validation commands.
+General Linux system-information and validation commands are maintained separately in the Linux reference documentation.

 ## Final State